-107. UNCTAD should continue to provide a forum for the exchange of views and perspectives on the evolution and management of globalization and on the interdependence of trade, finance, investment and technology as they affect the growth and development prospects of developing countries.
+105. UNCTAD should continue to provide a forum for the exchange of views and perspectives on the evolution and management of globalization and on the interdependence of trade, finance, investment and technology as they affect the growth and development prospects of developing countries.
 The objective of this work will be to help promote policies and strategies at the national and international level that are conducive to development.
 With regard to financial and monetary issues, UNCTAD's work should bring in a development perspective.
 The focus should be on financing for development, consistent with efforts to ensure greater financial stability.
-Taking into account work done in other relevant organizations, UNCTAD should contribute to the debate on issues related to the strengthening and the ongoing reform of the international financial institutions, including the enhancing of early warning and response capabilities for dealing with the emergence and spread of financial crises, by continuing to provide relevant analysis from a development perspective.
+[UNCTAD, in coordination with other international organizations, should contribute, through its analytical capabilities, to ongoing efforts in respect of reforms of monitoring and regulatory systems and enhanced early warning and response capabilities for dealing with the emergence and spread of financial crises.
+UNCTAD, through its analytical work, should assist developing countries in advancing their development objectives in ongoing reforms of the international financial institutions.]
 At the national level, UNCTAD could contribute to sound domestic macroeconomic and financial policies, administrative reforms and continuing efforts to promote a stable and transparent national legal and regulatory framework favourable to development.
 At the international level, this could be achieved through coherent international macroeconomic and financial policies and continuing efforts to promote stable international economic growth favourable to development.

-108. UNCTAD's analytical work related to the interdependence between trade, finance, technology and investment and to the impact of such interdependence on development should contribute to achieving coherence of global economic policy-making.
+106. UNCTAD's analytical work related to the interdependence between trade, finance, technology and investment and to the impact of such interdependence on development should contribute to achieving coherence of global economic policy-making.
 UNCTAD should also continue to analyse the causes and effects of financial crises, including the serious crisis in East Asia, and contribute to the debate on measures for the prevention, management and resolution of such crises.